X

 Which Sofa Is Better: With Spring or Without Spring?

-Edited by: Emma Cyrus, Senior Copy, Content & Editorial Writer
+Written by: Emma Cyrus, Senior Copy, Content & Editorial Writer

-Reviewed by: Rey Amini, Senior Interior Designer & Architect
+Reviewed by: Andrei Lee, Senior Interior Designer at FCI London

-You may not have given it much thought, but when it comes to investing in luxury furnishings, there are a few technical aspects that should be considered.
-And, if you’re exploring different types of seating solutions, you’ll probably be debating whether it’s better to get a sofa with or without springs.
+You may not have given it much thought, but when it comes to investing in high end furnishings, there are a few technical aspects that should be considered.
+And, if you're exploring different types of seating solutions, you'll probably be debating whether it's better to get a sofa with or without springs.

-In this guide we will look at the advantages and disadvantages of each choice, focusing on comfort, durability and upkeep.
+In this blog we will look at the advantages and disadvantages of each choice, focusing on comfort, durability and upkeep.
 So sit back and relax as our design experts give you their insights, leaving you to make the final decision.

-The optimal support, it's likely that some of the comfiest sofas you’ve sat on had springs in their frame.
+It's likely that some of the comfiest sofas you've sat on had springs in their frame.
 Carefully positioned beneath the cushions to create a strong base and improve overall enjoyment, they absorb and disperse the weight of anyone who sits on them.

-Coil or pocket springs:
+Coil or Pocket Springs

 Used in the production of classic, luxury sofas, these are cylindrical springs that are individually wrapped in a fabric pocket, acting independently to provide focused support.
 They are well known for their long-lasting resilience and ability to adjust to different body shapes, providing improved comfort and lowering the danger of sagging over time.

-Sinuous Springs:
+Sinuous Springs

 These are pre-assembled to form a continuous S-shaped pattern and are also known as zigzag or serpentine springs.
 They give continuous support down the length of the sofa and are widely employed in modern furniture design because they are cheap and easy to produce.